Skip to content

 To keep up with projected growth, we need to rethink the way CMH is designed.
 This is where our award-winning partners come in.

-Building the terminal of the future
+Building the terminal for the future

 Architecture, design, and planning firm Gensler as well as local partner Moody Nolan are committed to creating the most passenger-friendly experience possible.
 The core of what travelers love about CMH—the ease and convenience—will be not only maintained, but improved in these much-needed upgrades.
 And since we’re always thinking about what’s next, there is significant space to expand the terminal to the east and add new gates to support Central Ohio as needed.